phpDocumentor/phpDocumentor/docs/PSR.md

 * "DocComment" is a special type of comment which starts with `/**`, ends with `*/` and may contain any number of lines in between.
-  In case a DocComment spans multiple lines should every line start with an asterisk that is aligned with the first asterisk of the opening clause.
+  When a DocComment spans multiple lines, every line SHOULD start with an asterisk that is aligned with the first asterisk of the opening clause.

   Single line example: